csev/dj4e-samples/README.md

     application = StaticFilesHandler(get_wsgi_application())

 You can edit these files and settings in the Web tab to switch between your various projects on PythonAnywhere.
-Make sure to reload after every flie or configuration change.
+Make sure to reload under the Web tab after every file or configuration change.